dpmumme12/VirtualMarket/README.md

     - `views.py` - Contains all the API endpoints for the app.
   - `VirtualMarket` - Main Project directory for configurations.
     - `asgi.py` - Sets up the asgi server to be used in the project.
+    - `celery.py` - Sets up the celery app to run that runs the tasks.
     - `settings.py` - Holds all of the configurations for the Django application.
     - `urls.py` -  The main routing file that maps the incoming urls to the appropriate app.
     - `wsgi.py` - Sets up the wsgi server to be used in the project.